-The Nullness Checker introduces method. re-using existing method such org.junit.Assert.assertNotNull(Object) 28 or an com.google.common.base.Preconditions.checkNotNull(Object).
+The Nullness Checker introduces rather a new method. than re-using existing method such org.junit.Assert.assertNotNull(Object) com.google.common.base.Preconditions.checkNotNull(Object).
 Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
 See Section 27.2.1 for a discussion of the distinction between warning suppression and defensive programming.